mirinka/protractor-html-screenshot-reporter/README.md

-# HTML Reporter with Screenshots for Protractor
+# HTML Reporter with Screenshots for Protractor - test

 This is built on top of Screenshot Reporter for Protractor https://github.com/swissmanu/protractor-screenshot-reporter